 These are serious infections that are transmissible to people.
-The handling of raw meat or feces of dogs that eat raw diets exposes the owner to a risk of infection.
+The handling of raw meat or feces of dogs that eat raw diets exposes the owner to a risk of disease.

-In fact, this is the reason why many important veterinary associations discourage the feeding of raw foods.
+This is why many critical veterinary associations discourage the feeding of raw foods.

 Prevention of BARF diet in dogs

-While the claims about the benefits of feeding raw diets are persuasive, it is important to know that to date there is not a single scientific study that supports the claims made for the BARF diets.
+While the claims about the benefits of feeding raw diets are persuasive, it is essential to know that to date; there is no single scientific study supporting the claims made for the BARF diets.

 In addition, raw foods pose a considerable risk of infection to both the dog and the owner.

-It is also important to remember that although raw meats are said to be closer to the intended diet, wild dogs that consume that diet have a shorter life expectancy than domestic dogs fed a premium commercial feed.
+It is also important to remember that although raw meats are closer to the intended diet, wild dogs that consume that diet have a shorter life expectancy than domestic dogs fed a premium commercial feed.

 Currently, many important US veterinary organizations.
-UU., The United Kingdom and Canada do not recommend the feeding of raw diets to dogs.
+UU., The United Kingdom, and Canada do not recommend feeding raw diets to dogs.